EdoardoFigini/drive-folder-download/README.md

 ## Usage

-- create a `id.txt` file in the local folder you want to house the remote files
+- create a text file in the local folder you want to house the remote files and save it as `.id`

 - put the 32 character long drive folder id in the file (you can find it at the end of a drive url)